There are times in life when we make poor decisions. And then there are times when poor decisions are thrust upon us.

 They rearrange all furniture in the apartment.
 Bikes stored on cabinets.
 Coolers become end tables.
 Co-working spaces are erected from the rubble of storage corners.
 Lindsey breaks stove top.

-Broken stove top temporarily dampens euphoric mood.
+Broken stove top temporarily dampens the euphoric mood.
 Lindsey and Roommate reflect on their millennial values.
 They discover what they really accomplished: turning their house into a home.

 They can thank Jim for that.